7th Grade Outdoor Education Camp

 INVERTEBRATES & VERTEBRATES: In this class, the five most common phyla will be taught using a hands-on approach.
 The handling and sketching of live animals from our touch tanks will enhance students’ ability to identify invertebrates.

 NATURAL HISTORY: Hiking the majestic island trails will expose students to several species of plants and animals of Catalina Island.
 They will discover how introduced species have affected the island ecosystem.
 Students will also learn about the Island’s history and geography.

 KELP FOREST: The kelp forest is one of the most exciting and diverse habitats in the world.
 The parts of the plants, its uses and symbiotic relationships with the animals that live among the kelp will be discussed.
 A snorkel tour through the kelp will enhance the ability of the students to retain their knowledge.

-Canvas Tents: Housing two people per tent on comfy cots
+Canvas Tents: Housing two people per tent on sturdy cots in a tent village

 Cabins: Housing eight people maximum

 Recreational Facilities: Including kayaking, archery, ultimate frisbee, beach volleyball, athletic field, camp store, campfire amphitheater, and surveyed swimming area.